 The channels section will help you evaluate the different marketing referrers leading to your site and how effective each one is.
 Using this section, you can observe each traffic source - search, paid campaigns, social media, blogs, publications, and see how many users from each channel performed your top events.

-Use the “Count - CTR” switch to change the display from event count to the CTR of each channel.
+Use the “Count - Conversion rate” switch to change the display from event count to the conversion rate of each channel.

 On the Conversion rate view, you can see how well each channel converts and discover optimization opportunities.
 Channels with very high or low conversion rates are marked with a blue/orange line.
 On hover you can see more data about this channel and its performance.

 Inviting Team members

 Use the “Invite team members” button to provide access to a selected domain.
 The invited team members will get full access to this domain to enjoy the different data displays.
 At any point, you can remove a member from the list and block his/her access.
 Inviting a team member is per domain, if you’re tracking multiple domains using Oribi and wish to grant access to your team members to all domains, simply perform the invitation on each domain.

 Oribi will capture all events in pages where the tracking code is installed.
 You are free to choose where to install it on your site, and exclude certain pages if needed.
 That said, we do recommend installing it across your site to get the best out of Oribi and not miss any important insights about your users and traffic.